Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Bayesian Structure Learning for GGMs

+where $P(\Kb|G)$ denotes the prior for $\Kb$ given $G$ and $P(\Xb|G, \Kb)$ is the likelihood function.
 A well-defined choice for the prior distribution of the precision matrix $\Kb$ is the $G$-Wishart distribution \citep{roverato2002hyper, letac2007whishart}, which serves as the conjugate prior for the multivariate Gaussian likelihood.
 The $G$-Wishart density is